-Access the SES administration web interface by entering /admin as the URL in an Internet browser, where is the IP address of the SIP Enablement Services server">https://eip-addr> is the IP address of the SIP Enablement Services server.
-Log in with the appropriate credentials and then navigate to the Administration > SIP Enablement Services link from the main page shown below.
+Access the SES administration web interface by entering https://<ip-addr>/admin as the URL in an Internet browser, where <ip-addr> is the IP address of the SIP Enablement Services server.
+Log in with the appropriate credentials and then navigate to the Administration $\rightarrow$ SIP Enablement Services link from the main page shown below.